Why Microsoft Now for Healthcare

 EPC Group has migrated payers, IDNs, ACOs, and life sciences organizations to Fabric.
 The reference architecture:

 Serving layer.
-Power BI semantic models on top of Fabric warehouse + lakehouse.
-Direct Lake connection eliminates the need for Power BI import refresh cycles.
-Row-level security + object-level security for HIPAA minimum-necessary access.
+Power BI semantic models rely on the Fabric warehouse and lakehouse.
+The Direct Lake connection removes the need for Power BI import refresh cycles.
+It also offers:

 Governance.
 Microsoft Purview for catalog + lineage + classification.
 Sensitivity labels for ePHI across the entire data estate.
 Audit logs to Sentinel for compliance reporting.